 Executive Vice-President, Strategy and Corporate Development and Group Executive, Canadian Natural Gas Pipelines and Liquids Pipelines at TC Energy

 Senior Vice-President, Marketing and New Ventures & Corporate Development Officer at Pembina

 ACG’s long-term vision is to transport and store up to 20 million tonnes of CO2 annually through multiple hubs across Alberta – almost 10 percent of Alberta’s industrial emissions – contributing toward Canada’s enhanced climate targets.

 The ACG Industrial Heartland project is the first hub and current focus.
 This project will be developed in phases with the potential capability of transporting and storing up to 10 million tonnes of CO2 annually when fully developed.

 Pembina Pipeline Corporation

-Jointly develop a world-scale carbon transportation and sequestration system.
+Collaboratively develop world leading carbon transportation and sequestration solutions across Alberta.
 Read the June 17, 2021 news release.

 TC Energy is committed to notifying affected landowners, towns, communities and local, state and federal governments and agencies involved in the Project.
 If you have any questions about the Project, please reach out to us via the contact information below.